opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 **Objective**: To introduce the coordination layer with parallel search operations extending across multiple nodes with primary shards.

 **Setup:** 3 data nodes(r5.xlarge) with 32 GB RAM and 16 GB heap.
 3 cluster manager nodes (c5.xlarge) with 8 GB RAM and 4 GB heap.
-Index settings: 3 Shards and 0 replicass.
+Index settings: 3 Shards and 0 replicas.

 **`http_logs` workload results:** The following table illustrates a benchmark comparison for the `http_logs` workload between Elasticsearch 7.10.2, OpenSearch 2.3, and OpenSearch 2.11.
 It includes the 90th percentile of `took` time latency measurements for each (p90) and the observed percentage improvements.